List of Once Upon a Time characters: The Huntsman

-Pinocchio/August Wayne Booth (seasons 1-2, 4, 6-7) portrayed by Eion Bailey, Rustin Gresiuk, Jakob Davies, and Jack Davies, is a puppet that Geppetto carved from an enchanted tree.
+Pinocchio/August Wayne Booth (seasons 1–2, 4, 6–7), portrayed by Eion Bailey, Rustin Gresiuk, Jakob Davies, and Jack Davies, is a puppet that Geppetto carved from an enchanted tree.
 In the Enchanted Forest, as a boy, he gives his life to save Geppetto from drowning, though the Blue Fairy restores him into a real boy.
 After Geppetto makes a magical wardrobe to save Emma from the Evil Queen's curse, he sends Pinocchio in it along with her, sending them both to the Land Without Magic.
 After transporting, Pinocchio and Emma live in an orphanage until he runs away with other members of the home.
 Seventeen years later, Pinocchio, as August Wayne Booth, travels to Portland and confronts Neal Cassidy, a thief who has fallen in love with Emma.
 He convinces him to leave Emma to allow her to fulfill her destiny.
-August goes through several transformations during his time in Storybrooke, especially when the heroes were on the hunt for the Author.
+August goes through several transformations during his time in Storybrooke, particularly during the hunt for the Author.

+Belle French

-Belle French/Lacey (seasons 1-7), portrayed by Emilie de Ravin, is the daughter of Sir Maurice and Colette, second wife of Rumplestiltskin, mother of Gideon Gold, step-mother of late Baelfire, and step-grandmother of Henry Mills.
-Taken as a prisoner by Rumplestiltskin as part of a deal to save her kingdom form the Ogre War, Belle ends up falling in love with him, but the two fail to express their feelings for each other.
-She is then captured and declared dead by the Evil Queen, and once the Dark Curse is cast, she remains in Regina's confinement in Storybrooke's General Hospital's mental ward beneath the town.
-Shortly before the Dark Curse was broken, Jefferson "Mad Hatter" freed her and reunites with Rumplestiltskin.
-While having an on-and-off relationship with him, Belle eventually marries him and has a son.
-As her dream is to realm hop, Rumplestiltskin takes her and their son to see the realms, where they eventually settle down at the Edge of Realms.
-She later dies of old age due to the time difference in the Edge of Realms.
+Belle French/Lacey (seasons 1–7), portrayed by Emilie de Ravin, is the daughter of Sir Maurice and Colette, second wife of Rumplestiltskin, mother of Gideon, step-mother of Baelfire, and step-grandmother of Henry Mills.
+Taken as a prisoner by Rumplestiltskin as part of a deal to save her kingdom from the Ogre War, Belle ends up falling in love with him.
+They share a True Love's Kiss, but he chooses to keep his curse, suspecting foul play.
+He orders her to leave, and she calls him a coward for not giving their love a chance.
+She is then captured and declared dead by the Evil Queen, and once the Dark Curse is cast, she becomes Lacey, a mental patient that remains in Regina's confinement in Storybrooke's General Hospital's mental ward beneath the town.
+Shortly before the curse was broken, Jefferson / Mad Hatter frees her and reunites her with Rumplestiltskin.
+Despite having an on-and-off relationship with Rumplestiltskin, Belle eventually marries him and gives birth to Gideon.
+As her dream is to travel, Rumplestiltskin takes her and their son to see the realms, where they eventually settle down at the Edge of Realms.
+Belle later dies of old age.